HUNTING SOUTH AFRICA

-South Africa is one of the most sought after destination for traveling trophy hunters.
-And rightfully so, since the country offers so much to the visitor: a great variety of diverse habitats and landscapes on the southern tip of Africa; a highly developed professional hunting and game ranching industry as service providers; an excellent infrastructure; a wealth of other activities to complement hunting and last not least the cultural richness and hospitality of the Rainbow Nation.
+South Africa is one of the most sought after destinations for trophy hunters, and rightfully so.
+The country offers so much to visitors including a great variety of diverse habitats and landscapes on the southern tip of Africa.
+The country has a well developed professional hunting and game ranching industry with excellent infrastructure, a wealth of other activities to complement hunting and last not least the cultural richness and hospitality of the Rainbow Nation.

-More importantly, a selection of trophy animals which is second to none in the world - over 60 species are available for hunting in South Africa.
-An abudance of plains game, including Kudu, Eand, Bushbuck, Sable, Waterbuck, Duiker, Black & Blue Wildebeest and amny more!
-This vast variety,coupled with the fact that all of the Big 4 can be hunted, it makes South Africa the top hunting destination in Africa!
+More importantly, South Africa offers a selection of trophy animals which is second to none in the world.
+Over 60 species are available for hunting in South Africa.
+An abundance of plains game, including Kudu, Eand, Bushbuck, Sable, Waterbuck, Duiker, Black & Blue Wildebeest and many more!
+This vast variety, coupled with the fact that all of the Big 5 can be hunted makes South Africa the top hunting destination in Africa!

 The critical success factors for South Africa as a hunting destination are:

 Hunting as a form of tourism contributes enormously to the economy of South Africa.
 Some 70,000 jobs have been created on game farms and directly from professional hunting.
-In the 2005 hunting season, 8000 clients, inclusive of non-hunters in each hunting group, hunted in South Africa, having a total of 58,341 hunting days.
-A total of 39,561 animals were hunted.
-This amounts to a total revenue from daily rates, animals hunted and taxidermy work of US$ 100 million (R650 million).
+In the 2005 hunting season approximately 8000 clients (inclusive of non-hunters), hunted in South Africa.
+Total hunting days amounted to 58,341 days and a total of 39,561 trophy animals were hunted.
+The total revenue from daily rates, animals hunted and taxidermy work exceeded US$ 100 million (R650 million).

-Limpopo is the northernmost province of South Africa.
-Limpopo Province shares international borders with districts and provinces of three countries: Botswana, Zimbabwe and Mozambique.
-The province is the link between South Africa and countries further a field in sub-Saharan Africa.
+Limpopo is the northernmost province of South Africa and share international borders with districts and provinces of three countries namely: Botswana, Zimbabwe and Mozambique.

-With in this area, lies the renowned “Bushveld”.
-The Bushveld is a sub-tropical woodland ecoregion of Southern Africa that encompasses most of Limpopo Province.
+With in this area, lies the renowned “Bushveld” which is a sub-tropical woodland eco-region of Southern Africa.

 THE WATERBERG REGION